MichaelPaulukonis/tagspewer/README.md

 IN PRP$ NNS PRP VB VBG IN DT NN IN DT NN IN NNP IN NNS TO DT NN IN PRP$ NN IN DT JJ NN:::in my dreams you walk dripping from a sea-journey on the highway across America in tears to the door of my cottage in the Western night
 ```

-`I'm` was expanded to `I am` to improve legibility.
+`I'm` was expanded to `I am` to improve legibility (see notes, below, on expansion)
 The original text is appended to the template for reference only.
 The template and the original text are separated by 3 colons `:::`

- - TODO: make this optional
+TODO: make this into a JSON array, with template and original text as separate keys
- - TODO: test
- - TODO: expand this behavior

 Likewise, `process -j -i source.txt -o sample.json` yeilds: